 In Linux, a symbolic link (also known as a symlink or soft link) is a file that points to other files or directories by representing their absolute or relative path.
-It's similar to shortcuts in Windows and provides a
+It's similar to shortcuts in Windows and provides a convenient way to access files or folders with long paths quickly.

 Steps: